olx-inc/nsindicator-mac/README.md

-nsIndicator for Mac | Beta
+nsIndicator for Mac | 1.1
 ===============

 Show a tray icon to change OLX nameservers